temporalio/samples-java/src/main/java/io/temporal/samples/batch/iterator/README.md

-A sample implementation of the workflow iterator pattern.
+A sample implementation of the Workflow iterator pattern.

-A workflow starts a configured number of child workflows in parallel.
+A workflow starts a configured number of Child Workflows in parallel.
 Each child processes a single record.
-After all children complete the parent calls continue-as-new and starts the children for the next page of records.
+After all children complete, the parent calls continue-as-new and starts the children for the next page of records.

 This allows processing a set of records of any size.
 The advantage of this approach is simplicity.
 The main disadvantage is that it processes records in batches, with each batch waiting for the slowest child workflow.

 A variation of this pattern runs activities instead of child workflows.